Grade Adjusted Pace Calculator

 Limitations and When to Use Caution

-GAP becomes less accurate at extreme grades (above 20% or below -10%) where running biomechanics change significantly.
+GAP becomes less accurate at extreme grades (above 20% uphill or below -10% downhill) where running biomechanics change significantly.
 At very steep grades, many runners power-hike rather than run, which has different energy costs.
-GAP also doesn't account for: technical terrain requiring frequent direction changes, altitude effects on oxygen availability, cumulative fatigue in ultra-distance events, or individual variations in uphill vs. downhill running economy.
-Use GAP as a guide, not an absolute rule, especially for races longer than marathon distance or courses with extreme elevation profiles (e.g. UTMB).
+GAP also doesn't account for technical terrain, altitude, cumulative fatigue over ultra distances, or individual differences in uphill versus downhill running economy.
+Use it as a guide, not an absolute rule.

 Practical Applications